smiller171/www.millergeek.xyz/app/resume.md

 ## Qualifications
 * \>10 years experience in Software and DevOps
-* Skilled in both frontend and backend development
+* Expert in modern infrastructure practices and build automation
+* Mastery of AWS, Terraform, and Docker
 * Experience in several programming languages including JavaScript, Python, and Go
-* Expert in modern infrastructure and build automation
-* Experience with both small startups and large organizations like NASA and the VA
+* Familiarity with both small startups and large organizations like NASA and the VA

 </Card>
 </div>